What to Include on an Invoice: Must Haves to Get Paid

 Instead of a general description such as “installation,” write down exactly what you installed, where you installed it, and what parts were purchased and used.

-Go one step further by using a CRM (Client Relationship Manager) that integrates with your invoice software.
-A good CRM will allow you to attach detailed notes and photos to each job so you’ll know exactly what work was done.
+Tip: Go one step further by using a CRM (Client Relationship Manager) that integrates with your invoice software.
+A good CRM will let you attach detailed notes and photos to each job, so you know what work was done.

-Tally up the total cost of every service and/or good provided below the itemized list of services.
-Below that, add in any taxes you are required to charge and add a line for discounts, if applicable.
+Tally up the total cost of every service and/or product provided and write it below the itemized list of services.
+Below that, add any taxes and discounts, if applicable.

-Use your invoice to clearly state the following terms:
+Use your invoice to clearly state the following payment terms:

-It’s best practice to discuss these terms with the client in person before doing the work.
-Make sure they understand and agree to them.
-You can also include these terms on your service quote and have the client sign off before you even begin the work.
+It’s best practice to discuss these terms with the client in person before doing the work so they understand and agree with them.

 You can also use this space to remind clients of your referral program or request a review.

-Tip: If you’re using invoicing software like Jobber, you can easily add your brand colours to your invoice layout to make it even more memorable for clients.
+Tip: If you’re using invoicing software like Jobber, you can add your brand colors to your invoice to make it even more memorable for clients.

 Invoicing dos and don’ts

-If you’ve gone through this list and added each element (or used our handy free invoice template), you should have a pretty sleek looking invoice in your hands.
-For more information on how exactly to put the invoice together, check out our guide to writing an invoice.
+If you’ve gone through this list and added each element (or used our handy free invoice template), you should have a professional invoice.
+For more tips on making invoices, read our guide to writing an invoice.

-- Write invoices by hand: Handwritten invoices are messy, easy to lose, and will make you look unprofessional in your clients’ eyes.
-Create digital invoices using invoice software, Excel, or Word.
+- Write invoices by hand: Handwritten invoices are messy, easy to lose, and make you look unprofessional in your clients’ eyes.
+Instead, create digital invoices using a template or invoice software.

-- Use confusing payment terms: If a client has questions, they’ll delay payment.
-Use simple terms, short but clear descriptions, and make yourself available before and during the job to answer any questions your client may have.
+- Use confusing payment terms: Client questions can delay payment.
+Use simple words, short but clear descriptions, and make yourself available before and during the job to answer any client questions.

-- Limit your payment methods: More and more clients expect to pay online.
-If you limit your payment options, they may choose another business.
+- Limit your payment methods: Clients expect multiple payment methods.
+If you limit payment options, they may choose another business.

 - Be polite: Requesting payment can be uncomfortable.
-Put your client at ease and they’ll be more likely to settle up with a smile.
+Do so politely, and they’ll be more likely to settle up with a smile.

-- Send the invoice as a PDF: Avoid sending invoices as an Excel or Word document.
-Not all clients can open these file types, which can lead to frustration and delayed payment.
+- Send the invoice as a PDF: Avoid sending invoices as an Excel or Word document as clients can easily edit them.
 Instead, send the invoice as a PDF— they are universally accepted and cannot be edited by anyone but you.
 Plus, it looks more professional.

 - Use an invoicing process your whole team understands: If you work with an office admin or have multiple field technicians, make sure everyone is on the same page.
-Use a consistent template and invoice process to avoid errors, double billing, or invoices that slip through the cracks.
+Use a consistent template and invoice process to avoid errors, double billing, or invoices slipping through the cracks.